david125tran/Large_Language_Model_Engineering/README.md

     3.  **Inspect & Search:** The resulting chunks are inspected to verify their structure and content.
 A basic **keyword search** (e.g., for "CEO") is performed across all chunks to demonstrate how specific information can be isolated after the chunking process.

 ### **Day 20: Vector Embeddings & Visualizing Semantic Space with t-SNE** 📊✨
 - **Objective:** This session dives deep into **vector embeddings**, a crucial concept for advanced RAG systems.
 It covers how text is converted into numerical representations, stored in a **vector database (Chroma)**, and then visualized using **t-SNE** to explore the semantic relationships within our knowledge base.
+This script is a continuation of Days 18-19.
 - **Tech Stack:**
     - **LangChain** (`OpenAIEmbeddings`, `Chroma`)
     - **OpenAI API** (`text-embedding-ada-002` for embeddings)